Theme

 Why readers may notice it

-MOSS-TTS-Nano matters because it reflects a practical part of speech AI that many readers care about: models small enough to test locally, simple enough to deploy without much ceremony, and focused on real-time use rather than only bigger lab setups.
+MOSS-TTS-Nano reflects a practical part of speech AI that many readers care about: models small enough to test locally, simple enough to deploy without much ceremony, and focused on real-time use rather than only bigger lab setups.

 What readers may want to know